CustomersBlog

-Ramp accidents cost airlines $10 billion annually—27,000 incidents causing 243,000 injuries, according to IATA and the Flight Safety Foundation.
+Ground damage already costs airlines billions every year, and IATA's 2024 ground damage study warns the annual bill could approach $10 billion by 2035 without intervention.
 At the same time, 71% of general aviation airports report critical hangar shortages, with waitlists exceeding 70 pilots at some locations.

 These problems are connected.
 Poor hangar management leads to rushed aircraft movements, cramped conditions, and expensive mistakes.
 Managing million-dollar jets in tight quarters inevitably leads to costly incidents.

 The data reveals a stark reality.
-General aviation is experiencing unprecedented growth—the number of people learning to fly has nearly doubled since 2020.
-Honeywell forecasts 8,500 new business jets worth $280 billion will be delivered by 2033.
+General aviation is still in a multi-year growth cycle—the student pilot population has nearly doubled since 2020.
+Honeywell's 2025 Global Business Aviation Outlook forecasts 8,500 new business jets worth $283 billion will be delivered over the next decade, with 2026 deliveries projected to run 5% above 2025.
+20% of operators globally now have at least one aircraft on firm order, up from 17% a year earlier.
 Yet hangar construction costs have more than doubled in 20 years, now reaching $60-$120 per square foot.

 One FBO manager in Oregon captured the frustration perfectly: "We have 35 pilots on our waitlist.
 Some have been waiting for years, and they're actually going backwards as new customers jump the line."
-Meanwhile, a single ground collision at Melbourne International caused $2.9 million in damage—just one of thousands happening yearly.
+Meanwhile, IATA's 2025 safety report flagged ground damage as one of the most common incident categories of the year, alongside tail strikes and landing gear events—each one a multi-million dollar repair waiting to happen.

 The Real Cost of Bad Hangar Management